adriangoransson/nationilund-frontend/src/api.md

 | 400         | Date was incorrectly formatted.   |
 | 429         | Rate limit exceeded.              |
 | 503         | Internal fetching of data failed. |

+### Deprecated endpoints
+These still work, but are unsupported and <strong>might be removed at any time</strong>.

+Get events for today, this week or this month.

+    GET /day
+    GET /week
+    GET /month